VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+reader/+mfdaq/blackrock.m.md

   Creates a search query for the ndi.daq.reader object.

-Help for ndi.daq.reader.mfdaq.blackrock/searchquery is inherited from superclass NDI.DAQ.READER
+Help for ndi.daq.reader.mfdaq.blackrock/searchquery is inherited from superclass ndi.daq.reader
 ```

 ---